Stories of Christian martyrs are the best stories there are. At youth camp or around a campfire at night, there is nothing more inspiring.

 The oftener we are mown down by you, the more in number we grow.
 The blood of Christians is seed.
 (Tertullian, Apology 50, c.
 A.D.
 200)

 Nothing deep.
-Most of these stories of Christian martyrs were taken from the books Martyr's Mirror and Foxe's Book of Martyrs.
-(If I use any others, I'll reference them.)
+Most of these stories of Christian martyrs were taken from the books Martyrs Mirror: The Story of Seventeen Centuries of Christian Martyrdom From the Time of Christ to A.D.
+1660 and Foxe's Book of Martyrs.
 They are all retold in my own words.
+That is how you should tell those stories, too!

 If you'd like to know more about the Christianity that produced these brave Christian martyrs, sign up for our monthly Early Christian Newsletter.